 Tuition & Financial Aid

-Tution and Financial Aid
+Tuition and Financial Aid

-Dear Parents and Guardians,
+Dear Saint Paul Knights Parents and Guardians:

 In closing, please know of our collective commitment to limit tuition increases.
 The sacrifices families, alumni, and generous benefactors make on behalf of our young people are many – and most appreciated.
 Our primary goal in setting tuition is to offer the best student experience possible in Catholic education while remaining faithful to our fiduciary responsibilities.